andrewufrank/daino/README.md

 From each markdown page a `.pdf` file is produced.
 The conversion/transformation progresses in **Waves** and code is kept in modules which each cater for a wave.

 ### Organising Shake:
-- main: ssgbake (from app/ssgBake.hs)
+- main: daino (from app/daino.hs)
-- StartSSGprocess
+- Startdainoprocess
     missing upload automatically TODO
 - shakeAll from Shake2.hs
 - convertFiles